Watering a North Texas lawn using a sprinkler system is more of an art than a science. Let us help you!

 Yellow Patches in your lawn during the hot summer months are signs of a sprinkler issue.
 Open for more details

 This St. Augustine grass disease usually shows up in mid-September when nightly temperatures drop into the low 60s.

-Most common with St. Augustine lawns in the summer, caused from dull mower blades and improper watering practices.
+Most common with St. Augustine lawns in Spring/Summer, caused by dull mower blades and improper watering practices.